SeaCelo/SDGclassy/README.md

 ### Tested on Mac OS X Big Sur, Windows and Linux:
 * on Mac, Zsh shell is preferred, tough the code should run in older Bash shell (pre-Catalina).

-### There is no support for Windows, but the script should work.
-However:
 * On windows, bigrams command is broken.
 Need to apply this fix: https://github.com/mimno/Mallet/issues/151

 ## Mac OS Installation and use